Sweatshop: History of sweatshops

-19th and early 20th centuries
+In the late 1700s, as part of the Industrial Revolution, people began working in sweatshops in the United Kingdom.
+In the early 1800s, the first sweatshops in the United States were built in Rhode Island and Massachusetts.
+The system was expanded en-masse to the Garment District, Manhattan, which was realizing a huge influx of Italian and Eastern-European Jewish immigrants with limited English language skills, providing a source of cheap labor.

-Many workplaces through history have been crowded, low-paying, and without job security; but the concept of a sweatshop originated between 1830 and 1850 as a specific type of workshop in which a certain type of middleman, the sweater, directed others in garment making (the process of producing clothing) under arduous conditions.
-The terms sweater for the middleman and sweat system for the process of subcontracting piecework were used in early critiques like Charles Kingsley's Cheap Clothes and Nasty, written in 1850, which described conditions in London, England.
+Many workplaces have long been crowded, low-paying, poorly ventilated, prone to fires and rodent infestations, and without job security, but the concept of a sweatshop at that time as a specific type of workshop in which a certain type of middleman, the sweater, directed others in garment making (the process of producing clothing) under arduous conditions.
+The terms sweater for the middleman and sweat system for the process of subcontracting piecework were first published in early critiques such as Charles Kingsley's Cheap Clothes and Nasty (1850), which described conditions in London, England.
 The workplaces created for the sweating system (a system of subcontracting in the tailoring trade) were called sweatshops and might contain only a few workers or as many as 300 or more.
-All those workers were illegally underpaid in terms of regular time and even overtime.
+All those workers were illegally underpaid.

-Between 1832 and 1850, sweatshops attracted individuals with lower incomes to growing cities, and attracted immigrants to locations such as London and New York City's garment district, located near the tenements of New York's Lower East Side.
-These sweatshops incurred criticism: labor leaders cited them as crowded, poorly ventilated, and prone to fires and rodent infestations: in many cases, there were many workers crowded into small tenement rooms.
+In the United States, sweatshops supporting the cotton textile industry were a contentious topic in American economic and political debate surrounding the use of child labor.
+In his book Child Labor: An American History (2002), Hugh D. Hindman stated, "In 1870, when New England dominated textiles, 13,767, or 14.5 percent of its workforce was children under sixteen".
+By the most conservative estimate, from the Census of Manufacturers, there were 27,538 under sixteen in southern mills.
+According to the household census in 1900, the number was 60,000.
+To curb this matter, the United States enacted the Fair Labor Standards Act of 1938 (FLSA) to prohibit the employment of minors under the age of sixteen.

-In the 1890s, the National Anti-Sweating League was formed in Melbourne and campaigned successfully for a minimum wage via trade boards.
+In the 1890s, the National Anti-Sweating League was formed in Melbourne, Australia, and campaigned successfully for a minimum wage via trade boards.
 A group with the same name campaigned from 1906 in the UK, resulting in the Trade Boards Act 1909.

-In 1910, the International Ladies' Garment Workers' Union was founded in attempt to improve the condition of these workers.
+In 1910, the International Ladies' Garment Workers' Union was founded in the United States in attempt to improve the condition of these workers.

-Criticism of garment sweatshops became a major force behind workplace safety regulations and labor laws.
-As some journalists strove to change working conditions, the term sweatshop came to refer to a broader set of workplaces whose conditions were considered inferior.
 In the United States, investigative journalists, known as muckrakers, wrote exposés of business practices, and progressive politicians campaigned for new laws.
-Notable exposés of sweatshop conditions include Jacob Riis' photo documentary How the Other Half Lives and Upton Sinclair's book, The Jungle, a fictionalized account of the meat packing industry.
+Notable exposés of sweatshop conditions include Jacob Riis' photo documentary How the Other Half Lives (1890) and Upton Sinclair's book, The Jungle (1906), a fictionalized account of the meat packing industry.